berrberr/streamkeys/README.md

-## Grooveshark hotkeys
+## Music player hotkeys
-This is a very simple script to send "global" (ie. across the browser) hotkeys to various online media players.<br>
+This is a simple script to send "global" (ie. across the browser) hotkeys to various online media players.<br>

 ##Default hotkeys: